CFEngine: History

-Commercialization

 In June 2008 the company CFEngine AS was formed as a collaboration between author Mark Burgess, Oslo University College and the Oslo Innovation Centre in order to support users of CFEngine.
 In April 2009, the company launched the first commercial version of CFEngine - CFEngine Enterprise.
 The Enterprise version can be downloaded for free for up to 25 agents (clients).
 February 2011, the company received its first round of funding, from FERD Capital.
 The company has offices in Oslo, Norway and Mountain View, California, USA.

 In 2017, the company changed its name to Northern.tech, to reflect that it is working on multiple software products, not only CFEngine.